MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of dependencies within the same project. ](media/plans/dependencies.png)

 When the dependency is to a work item in another project, the project information is shown as well as other link relationships.
+A red exclamation mark and red colored arrows indicate there is an issue with the dependency.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of dependencies-cross-project. ](media/plans/dependencies-cross-project.png)